What is an at-fault motorcycle insurance claim?

 An ‘at fault claim’ is any claim that cannot be recovered from another party, either in part or in full, such as:

-- an accident where we decide the rider of the Budget-Direct-insured motorcycle is partially or entirely at fault
+- an accident where, given all available evidence, it is reasonable for us to decide whether the rider of the Budget-Direct-insured motorcycle is partially or entirely at fault

-- an accident where we decide the driver of the other vehicle or another person is entirely at fault but you cannot tell us their full name, residential address and vehicle registration number
+- an accident where, given all available evidence, it is reasonable for us to decide whether the driver of the other vehicle or another person is entirely at fault and you cannot tell us, or we cannot obtain, their full name, residential address and vehicle registration number

 - theft, attempted theft or a malicious act

 - storm, wind, or hail

 If you make an at-fault claim, you’ll need to pay the applicable excess/es.

 A motorcycle insurance excess is the fixed amount you pay towards an at fault claim.

 Depending on the circumstances of the incident that led to your claim, you may have to pay more than one excess: your Basic Excess plus any additional excesses that apply.